fbpx

 Day 4Tatev Monastery - Shaqi Waterfall

 The fourth day starts with a stroll through the historic Armenian village of Khndzoresk, known for its natural and manmade caves, that served as shelters during wars until the mid-20th century.
 Don’t miss the iconic swinging bridge connecting old and new Khndzoresk.
 Lunch awaits at a restaurant perched on the edge of a magnificent gorge overlooking Tatev Monastery.
-Speaking of which, it’s time for the splendid Tatev MOnastery and its cable car adventure, providing you with “wings” in Armenia.
+Speaking of which, it’s time for the splendid Tatev Monastery and its cable car adventure, providing you with “wings” in Armenia.
 To find our “wings” we’ll soar across the deep Vorotan river canyon on a cable car..
 On the way to the Hermon village for the rest and overnight, we will also visit Shaqi waterfall.
 Weather permitting get ready for an awe-inspiring night sky full of stars and the Milky Way visible.

 Included Activities: